QuentinRa/blog.quentinra.dev/info/ocaml/basic/functions.md

 let process (v:'a) (f:'a -> 'b) : 'b = f v ;;
 ```

-You should know what this function do
+You should know what this function does

 * take a value of type a
 * take a function, taking a value of type a and returning a value of type b
 * and the function simply call the function ``f`` with `b`
 * returning a value of type b

-So in OCaml we can create a partial implementation of
+So in OCaml, we can create a partial implementation of
 process like ``process-add`` were the function is `add+1`.

 ```ocaml